vedph/cadmus-ndp-books/README.md

   - `items` (`FigPlanItemImpl[]`): ordered list of items (illustrations, initials, etc.).
 Only those items which override the plan's items are specified here.
 If an item is not specified, it is assumed that the implementation is the same as in the plan:
     - `eid`\* (`string`): the ID of the corresponding figurative plan item when overriding it, or a new one if added in this instance.
     - `location` (`string`): the page location.
     - `change`\* (`string`: 📚 `fig-plan-impl-changes`: none, add, delete, replace, reuse, change, misuse): this describes the type of change made to the item in this instance with respect to the plan.
 If an item is deleted, it will just include `eid` and change type.
+If it is replaced, it will have the same `eid` and different content, overriding the plan.
+If it is added, it will have a new `eid` and its own content, totally missing from the plan.
     - `features` (`string[]` 📚 `fig-plan-impl-item-features`: original block change, frame added, frame removed, frame changed, other): any relevant features of the implemented item, e.g. a frame.
     - `blockState` (`string` 📚 `fig-plan-impl-block-states`: fine, good, fair, damaged): the state of the woodblock (or other similar tool) used to print this item.
     - `blockStateDsc` (`string`): a free textual description of the woodblock state.